HCI-Pro-ductions/Monster_Melancholy/README.md

 - The int encrypt and int decrypt functions;
 - In File "MHGdataHandle.h", line 87, please key in your own mongodb uri connection string for the code to work.

+Pleasebear with the weird indents hehe

 I am using sha256 header files (that I modified slightly by excluding "#include <endian.h>") from https://create.stephan-brumme.com/hash-library/ (and I would like to thank them) under the zlib License.

 Text Art Generator used: https://patorjk.com/software/taag/#p=display&f=Big&t=TEST